weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 - [How-to: Retrieval augmented generation](../search/generative.md)
 :::

-This pages introduces you to retrieval augmented generation (RAG) with Weaviate.
+This pages introduces you to retrieval augmented generation (RAG) using Weaviate.
 It covers:

 - What RAG is.
 - How to configure Weaviate for RAG.